icshwi/etherlabmaster/README.md

 * If one would like to use it with https://github.com/epics-modules/ecmc, one should use it on **Intel** architecture.
 The `ecmc` needs `--enable-cycles = YES` in order to use CPU timestamp counter.

 ### Packages
-One should install relevant packages before trying to setup `etherlabmaster`
+One should install relevant packages before trying to setup `etherlabmaster`.
+After this, one should reboot the system once in order to match the running kenel version and kernel header files.
+If one has its own custumized kernel version, one should configure them properly.
+The following guide is only valid for a **Vanilla Kernel** of Debian or CentOS distributions.

 * Debian
   ```